salesforcecli/plugin-deploy-retrieve/messages/retrieve.metadata.md

 # flags.api-version.description

 Use this flag to override the default API version, which is the latest version supported the CLI, with the API version in your package.xml file.

+# flags.ignore-conflicts.summary

+Ignore conflicts and retrieve and save files to your local filesystem, even if they overwrite your local changes.

+# flags.ignore-conflicts.description

+This flag applies only to orgs that allow source tracking.
+It has no effect on orgs that don't allow it, such as production orgs.

 # flags.manifest.summary